zyfu0408/Research-In-Facebook-Database/README.md

 # Research-In-Facebook-Database
-Course work of CS542 in Worcester PolyTechic Institue(WPI)
+Course work of CS542 at Worcester PolyTechic Institue (WPI)